ThorkildFregi/CLIP-model-website/README.md

 **Presentation**

 A website combining CLIP, Masonry, Flask and UIkit using old image from Gallica during the WWI.
+The actual version is V1

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------